 Theta categorizes philanthropy in three areas: service, focusing on hands-on volunteering for others; fundraising, or collecting monetary or in-kind donations for causes close to our hearts; and advocacy, or championing a cause through public support, education, and awareness.

-The philanthropic priorities of Kappa Alpha Theta include our own Kappa Alpha Theta Foundation, whose vision is to give every Theta every opportunity to make a difference in the world, and National CASA/GAL Association for Children, a network committed to providing a voice to abused and neglected children in the foster care system.
+The philanthropic priorities of Kappa Alpha Theta include our own Kappa Alpha Theta Foundation, whose vision is to give every Theta every opportunity to make a difference in the world, and the National CASA/GAL Association for Children, a network committed to providing a voice to children experiencing abuse and neglect in the foster care system.
 Through these philanthropic priorities, members of Kappa Alpha Theta show their commitment to lifelong education; leadership; growth; and the support, care, and welfare of children.

 Each year, Theta collegians and alumnae spend thousands of hours volunteering for their communities and people in need.
 Whether through Theta’s annual Day of Service, volunteering with a local CASA/GAL program, or donating time to other local charities and non-profits, Thetas are making an impact in their communities and in the world.

 Thetas make an impact with their fundraising dollars.
-Chapters host fundraisers each year benefiting Theta Foundation and CASA/GAL, not only collecting monetary donations, but also securing sponsorships for events.
+Chapters host fundraisers each year benefiting Theta Foundation and National CASA/GAL, not only collecting monetary donations, but also securing sponsorships for events.
 Our members also organize events to collect supplies for CASA/GAL children or others in need.